la-ots/pelican/docs/accessibility/accessibility-statement.md

 ## Accessibility is a Human Right

-According to a <a href="https://www.cdc.gov/ncbddd/disabilityandhealth/impacts/louisiana.html" target="_blank">Centers for Disease Control (CDC) report on Louisianians with disabilities in 2022</a>, 1 in 3 Louisianians have a disability.
+According to a <a href="https://www.cdc.gov/ncbddd/disabilityandhealth/impacts/louisiana.html" target="_blank">Centers for Disease Control (CDC) report</a> on Louisianians with disabilities in 2022, 1 in 3 Louisianians have a disability.
 This means that an accessibility-first mindset should be an important part of developing digital products for Louisiana.

 ## Ongoing Committment